UFC Fight Night: Imavov vs. Borralho: Bonus awards

-Aftermath
+Records set

-The event set a new UFC record for the most knockouts in a single event, registering nine knockouts and surpassing the previous record of eight, which had been shared by nine other events.
-The event also matched the UFC record for the most finishes in a single event, tying UFC Fight Night: Rockhold vs. Bisping, UFC 224, and UFC 281 with a total of 11 finishes.
+The event set a new UFC record for the most knockouts in a single event, recording nine knockouts and surpassing the previous record of eight, which had been shared by nine other events (thirteen as of August 2026).

+The event also matched the UFC record for the most finishes in a single event, tying UFC Fight Night: Rockhold vs. Bisping, UFC 224, UFC 281 and UFC 329 with a total of 11 finishes.
+The record was ultimately surpassed in August 2026 when UFC Fight Night: Medić vs. Rodriguez recorded twelve finishes.